IPv4 Census Map

-Mapping the IPv4 Address Space
+Mapping the Used IPv4 Address Space

-Here, we mapped 1-dimensional IPv4 address space into a 2-dimensional image using a 12th order Hilbert curve, as inspired by xkcd.
+In this visualization, we mapped 1-dimensional IPv4 address space into a 2-dimensional image using a 12th order Hilbert curve, as inspired by xkcd.
 This mapping has the visually useful property that CIDR netblocks always appear as squares or rectangles in the image.

 Address blocks are labeled based on IANA's list of IPv4 allocations.
 Early recipients of large "class A" address blocks appear in the upper left, while the areas labeled Various Registries indicate allocations from the former "class B" and "class C" (sometimes called legacy or swamp) regions.
 Since the mid-1990's Internet address space allocations are made from ICANN/IANA to the Regional Internet Registries: RIPE, APNIC, ARIN, LACNIC, and AfriNIC.

 Each pixel in the original 4096 x 4096 image represents a single /24 network containing up to 256 hosts.
 The pixel color shows the utilization of each /24 based on the number of probe responses.
 Black areas represent addresses that did not respond to the probes.
 Blue represents low utilization (at least one response), and red represents 100% utilization.

 Lander Census 2003-2006

 This image shows the results of a census taken by the LANDER project that probed every Internet Protocol version 4 (IPv4) address with an ICMP echo request (ping) packet.
 IPv4's 32-bit address space results in 4,294,967,296 possible unique addresses.
 Many of these are reserved for special purposes or for future allocations, and were not included in the census.
 The census sets out to ping all IPv4 addresses allocated by the Internet Assigned Numbers Authority (IANA) with a fixed number of outstanding probes (1200) and a 5 second timeout resulting in a rate of approximately 250 probes per second .